AhmedYousriSobhi/aCupOfTea/business/foodDeliveryServiceCompany/readme.md

 8. Customer Support: Food delivery service companies usually have customer support available to address any issues or inquiries related to the order, such as tracking the delivery or resolving any problems with the food.

 ### Workflow - Area Definition
-For customers, The geometric region is splitted into __areas__, But for the runners who delivery the order, it is splitted into __pools__ where pool could include multiple areas together.
+For customers, The geometric region is split into __areas__, But for the runners who delivery the order, it is split into __pools__ where pool could include multiple areas together.

 ### Workflow - EDT
 EDT is stands for Estimated Delivery Time, which is the time estimated for an order to be delivered.
 Depending on the company business strategy to determine the EDT and where to let the customer see it, most of the company has two EDTs, one for a pre-order state, and the other for the post-order state.